How Complex Regional Pain Syndrome Is Diagnosed

 There is no sure test for complex regional pain syndrome (CRPS), which used to be called reflex sympathetic dystrophy (RSD).
-Therefore, diagnosing CRPS is initially challenging.
-Doctors and patients just have to watch the symptoms over time.
-But, they can get a little help from bone scans, x-rays, touch tests, and other assessments to diagnose CRPS.
+Therefore, diagnosing CRPS is challenging and is made by excluding other conditions.
+Doctors and patients just have to watch the symptoms over time—the hallmarke of diagnosis is a thorough physical exam of signs and symptoms.
+But, they can get a little help from bone scans (MRIs), x-rays, touch tests (nerve testing), and other assessments to diagnose CRPS.

 Patients with mild cases of CRPS may appear to have other illnesses such as lupus, chronic fatigue syndrome, muscular dystrophy, or a nerve entrapment.
 Their doctors will be watching to see which condition or conditions arise.
 Nevertheless, mild cases are less common than moderate or severe cases.